tom-nook/toulbox/posts/what-is-devops.md

 <!-- Excerpt Start -->
 The DevOps Engineer role is a relatively new role that has come into existence during the past decade in I.T. and seems hard to define.

 Part of what makes the position challenging to understand is that it is continually changing due to new technologies.

-However, a good start at understanding it is to realize that it is a mix of several different roles; software Engineer, sysadmin, network engineer, and more.
+However, a good start at understanding it is to realize that it is a mix of several different roles; software engineer, sysadmin, network engineer, and more.

 Of the roles, the two with the most massive influence are software engineering and sysadmin.
-It can be thought that the Dev piece of DevOps is Software Engineering, and the Ops is sysadmin.
+I think the  Dev piece of DevOps is Software Engineering, and the Ops is sysadmin.

 With that mindset, then the following will make sense.

-A DevOps Engineer is responsible for building software that automates the developer experience and sysadmin responsibilities.
+> A DevOps Engineer is responsible for building software that automates the developer experience and sysadmin responsibilities.

-Here is what a DevOps Engineer might look like today.
+This post demonstrates what a DevOps engineer does and what DevOps culture is and isn't using Azure and Azure DevOps.
 <!-- Excerpt End -->

 ### Skillset